 A federal government-sponsored agency focused on working with nonprofit and faith-based groups to create positive change in the lives of American citizens.
 The CNCS is home to numerous government programs including AmeriCorps and SeniorCorps.

-Comprehensive website for nonprofits that spans well beyond Georgia’s borders.
-Includes an excellent “Nonprofit University” providing courses, clinics, certificates, and executive leadership programs.
+Comprehensive website for nonprofits that spans well beyond Georgia's borders.
+Includes an excellent section for "Nonprofit University" courses, clinics, certificates, and executive leadership programs.

 Comprehensive federal government website providing information on grants in general and federal opportunities in particular.

 Billed as the nation's largest network of nonprofits, this website offers information on several topics, including advocacy, employment, ethics & accountability, and financial management.

 The NTN is an association of nonprofit technology experts with the common goal of helping nonprofits engage with technology more effectively.

 The Urban Institute offers a huge amount of data and information on social and economic matters, including aging, children, health and health policy, and housing.

 If you're looking for volunteer opportunities, Volunteer Match can help.
 This organization focuses on making it easier for people to connect with causes and issues they're passionate about.
 Volunteer Match works with more than 75,000 organizations across the U.S.